 Vienna on Georg Matthäus Vischer's Topographia archiducatus Austriæ Inferioris modernæ in Clark's book Haydn's Jews.
 Note the three[!] mistakes in the caption (Clark 2009, p.
 52).

 Clark's book received a number of positive reviews, but the two only real experts among the reviewers, Jeanne Swack and Bruce Alan Brown, more or less thrashed it unmercifully.
-In her review in Musica Judaica Online Reviews Swack described most of Clark's forced arguments as untenable.
-Swack pointed out that in eighteenth-century opera there simply are no secretly-encoded Jews and that the authors at that time went out of their way to make sure the audience knew the character is Jewish.
+In her review in Musica Judaica Online Reviews, Swack described most of Clark's forced arguments as untenable.
+Swack pointed out that there simply are no secretly-encoded Jews in eighteenth-century opera, and that the authors at that time went out of their way to make sure the audience knew the character is Jewish.
 The characterisation of these figures is generally so unambiguous that Haydn's "veiled Jews" are not awaiting a twenty-first-century unmasking.
-Concerning the concept of "conversion masses with missing lines" (which is a very laboured concept to begin with, because the attendance of Jews at a performance of a mass is never proved) Swack argued that the line "Et in unum Dominum Jesum Christum", which is also missing from the Credos of three other Haydn masses, including the late Theresienmesse, is hardly the only line in the Mass ordinary that Jews would find objectionable.
-In his review in the Journal for Eighteenth-Century Studies Bruce Brown was very polite, but unforgivingly pointed out all of the book's flawed arguments, factual mistakes and funny translation mishaps.
+Concerning the concept of "conversion masses with missing lines" (which is a very labored concept to begin with, because the attendance of Jews at a performance of a mass is never proved), Swack argued that the line "Et in unum Dominum Jesum Christum", which is also missing from the Credos of three other Haydn masses, including the late Theresienmesse, is hardly the only line in the Mass ordinary that Jews would find objectionable.
+Bruce Brown, in his review in the Journal for Eighteenth-Century Studies, was very polite, but unforgivingly pointed out all of the book's flawed arguments, factual mistakes and funny translation mishaps.
 Brown addressed the basic incompatibility of Clark's ideas that "converts were attracted to the incomprehensible 'Mauscheln'-like polytextuality of the Credo, yet also somehow could tell that Haydn had omitted a crucial article of belief in its text".
 Brown concluded his review as follows: "However well-intentioned this book's author may be, it is distressing that she does not let the evidence lead where it may, but instead feels compelled to twist the reader's arm at nearly every turn."